ajgalbraith/restaurant-survival-analysis/project-report.md

 ### Preprocessing Steps
 1. **Loading necessary libraries:** `dask`, `distributed`, `AST`, and `tqdm`.
+   - The Dask library in Python provides a powerful and flexible framework for parallel and distributed computing.
+It is particularly beneficial when working with large datasets that cannot fit into memory or when dealing with computationally intensive tasks.
+Dask enables parallel execution of tasks, which can significantly speed up computations.
+It automatically divides the data and tasks into smaller chunks and processes them concurrently, utilizing all available CPU core
+  - Tqdm library provides progress bars to loops and iterators, allowing the tracking of progress, especially for dealing with large datasets and lengthy computations

-2. **Loading and basic cleaning:** Remove columns with identifiers, filter for non-restaurants, and deal with missing values.
+3. **Loading and basic cleaning:** Remove columns with identifiers, filter for non-restaurants, and deal with missing values.
+4. **Filter popular restaurants:** Only take restaurants that have more than 50 reviews.
+Restaurants with too few reviews might have risk of bias opinions
-3. **Attributes mapping:** Extract and convert attribute columns like 'BusinessParking', 'GoodForMeal', 'Ambience' from nested structures to individual columns.
+5. **Attributes mapping:** Extract and convert attribute columns like 'BusinessParking', 'GoodForMeal', 'Ambience' from nested structures to individual columns.
-4. **Feature reduction:** Columns with more than 20% missing values are dropped.
+6. **Feature reduction:** Columns with more than 20% missing values are dropped.
-5. **Type conversion:** String values are converted to integer types where applicable.
+7. **Type conversion:**  String values are converted to integer types where applicable using one hot encoding or manual conversion.
+Some categories are self-translated into numerical based on their values instead of one hot encoding to avoid having too many columns.
+For example, noise level of quiet, average, loud and very loud would have the value of 0, 1, 2, 3.
-6. **Feature encoding:** Some features are numerically encoded, like the 'Alcohol' column being mapped to ordinal numbers.
+8. **Feature encoding:** Some features are numerically encoded, like the 'Alcohol' column being mapped to ordinal numbers.
-7. **Merging dataframes:** The processed restaurant attributes are then merged with their corresponding reviews to produce a comprehensive dataset.
+9. **Merging dataframes:** The processed restaurant attributes are then merged with their corresponding reviews to produce a comprehensive dataset.

 ### Feature Selection
 1. Correlation heatmaps were used to identify relevant features.